 - Analytical Environment.

-As part of its in-depth review and re-alignment of its Info Source chapter, the PSC is also working with program areas from the Staffing and Assessment to merge related PIBs in order simplify and streamline reporting within its information holdings.
+As part of its in-depth review and re-alignment of its Info Source chapter, the PSC is also working with program areas from the Staffing and Assessment Branch to merge related PIBs in order to simplify and streamline reporting within the PSC information holdings.

-The PSC is also reviewing record retention policies and will be submitting these for TBS review within the 2010-2011 reporting period.
+The PSC is also reviewing record retention policies and will provide updated information to TBS for review within the 2011-2012 reporting period.

 2.5.2 Exempt banks